Ulther/bens-northcoders-news/README.md

 # About:

 Northcoders News is hosted on Heroku, it consists of a back end database and a front end web app.
-It is designed to for the user to be able to access various news articles and their comments from the web.
+It is designed for the user to be able to access various news articles and their comments from the web.

 # Node: